robserva/ghostwriter/README.md

   * Could prompt for openai key and then write it into the file
   * Maybe an auto-start, auto-recovery?
 * Generate Diagrams
-  * Let one of the outputs be graphviz and/or mermaid, and then turn that into an SVG/png that it then outputs to the screen
+  * Let one of the outputs be plantuml and/or mermaid, and then turn that into an SVG/png that it then outputs to the screen
 * External stuff
   * Let it look things up
   * Let it send me stuff ... emails, slacks